lambdajack/planetary-geojson-features-go/README.md

 # Planetary Geojson Features Go

-## Raw and Unmarshaled geojson features for every region defined by Geofabrik
+## Raw and Unmarshaled geojson features for every region defined by Geofabrik as Go functions

 ### Installation: